kbase/workspace_deluxe/readme.md

 because they take too long to run.

 Therefore, run the full test suite locally at least prior to every release.

+### Downloading the Docker image

+The latest `workspace_deluxe` image is available from the GitHub Container Repository; it can be downloaded [from the repository releases page](https://github.com/kbase/workspace_deluxe/releases/latest) or on the command line:

+    docker login ghcr.io
+    docker pull ghcr.io/kbase/workspace_deluxe:latest

 ### Setting up a local instance